Manuelortegaj11/Manuelortegaj11/README.md

 - 🔭 I’m currently working on **University of Magdalena's QuesoCosteño project.**

+- 👨‍💻 All of my projects are available at [https://portafolio-peach-two.vercel.app/](https://portafolio-peach-two.vercel.app/)

 - 💬 Ask me about **Scalable web application development with Go, react and aws**

 - 📫 How to reach me **manuelortegajuvinao@gmail.com**